Sleep Apnea & Snoring Treatment in Fresno

 - Losing weight may alleviate stress on your neck and heart and allow you to sleep with less interruptions.

-Here at William M. Netzley, DDS we understand that all of our patients have unique needs.
-We work hard to make sure that help is available for you to live the healthiest life possible.
+Fresno sleep apnea and snoring dentist Dr. Netzley understands that all of his patients have unique needs.
+He works hard to make sure that help is available for you to live the healthiest life possible.

 A variety of methods may be used to get you to a point where you can sleep well through the night.
 Some treatments include: